caseyg/awesome/README.md

 *   [yuhattor/copilot-patterns](https://github.com/yuhattor/copilot-patterns) - This document is a compilation of best practices for AI-Native development, curated by our community.
 Discover useful tips and tricks for leveraging tools to improve your AI development process.

 *   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Self-hostable.
 Get answers from the web or your docs.
 Build custom agents, schedule automations, do deep research.
-Turn any online or local LLM into your personal, autonomous AI (e.g gpt, claude, gemini, llama, qwen, mistral).
+Turn any online or local LLM into your personal, autonomous AI (gpt, claude, gemini, llama, qwen, mistral).
+Get started - free.

 *   [dtinit/portability-articles](https://github.com/dtinit/portability-articles) - A collection of articles to help find solutions for data portability